Royal Lodge: History

 Royal Lodge dates back to the mid-seventeenth century, with a house on the site by 1662.
-By 1750, the small Queen Anne style brick house was being used in conjunction with the adjacent dairy.
-By this time, it was known variously as the Lower Lodge, to distinguish it from Cumberland Lodge (then known as the Great Lodge), or the Dairy Lodge.
+By 1750, the small Queen Anne-style brick house was being used in conjunction with the adjacent dairy.
+By this time, it was known variously as the Lower Lodge (to distinguish it from Cumberland Lodge, then known as the Great Lodge), or the Dairy Lodge.

-From the mid-eighteenth century, it was the residence of military topographer and artist Thomas Sandby (the brother of the better-known Paul), serving as Deputy Ranger of the Great Park.
+From the mid-eighteenth century, it was the residence of military topographer and artist Thomas Sandby (the brother of the better-known Paul), who served as Deputy Ranger of the Great Park.
 The house was then known as the Deputy Ranger's House.
 It was expanded in 1792 and became the residence of Joseph Frost, the Park Bailiff, and later of the General Superintendent of Farms following Sandby's death.

 George, Prince of Wales (later King George IV) planned to rebuild Cumberland Lodge after becoming prince regent.
 He used the Lower Lodge as temporary accommodation in 1812.
 Alterations and additions were undertaken by John Nash for George.
 The chapels of Royal and Cumberland Lodges proved too small for the royal households in the early 19th century, and the Royal Chapel of All Saints was built in 1825 by Jeffry Wyatville, less than a hundred yards from Royal Lodge.
 It was now a large and elaborate cottage in the contemporary style of the cottage orné, with thatched roofs, verandas, and a conservatory.
 It became known as the Prince Regent's Cottage after the prince moved into it in 1815.
 The renovation of Cumberland Lodge was abandoned.
 Additions were made after 1820.
 In 1823, Jeffry Wyatt (later Sir Jeffry Wyatville) succeeded Nash as architect, and the house (known now as the "King's Cottage") became known as Royal Lodge in the late 1820s.
 After 1830, King William IV ordered the demolition of all of the house, except the conservatory.
 It became a residence again in 1840 and was used as accommodation for various officers of the Royal Household until 1843 and from 1873 to 1931.